Penile Implant FAQs

 Having a penile implant should not affect your ability to travel and go through airport security.
 Since most inflatable penile implants, like the AMS 700 and AMS Ambicor, have minimal metal parts, they should not set off a metal detector.
 However, some of the non-inflatable penile implants like the Tactra Implant and the Spectra Implant may contain more metal.
 You will receive a patient ID card that identifies you as a medical device patient.
 Regardless of which type of implant you have, be sure to carry your patient ID card with you to help make it easier to go through airport security.

 Can I undergo MRI testing with a penile implant?

 People with an AMS 700™, AMS Ambicor™, Spectra™ or Tactra™ penile implant can safely get an MRI scan within certain parameters.
 Please let your doctor or MRI technician know you have a penile implant before the procedure and refer them to our MRI Info Guide for more information.

 How long does an implant last?
 Will I ever need to replace it?

 It’s impossible to predict how long an implant will function in a particular person.
 As with any medical device, penile implants are subject to wear and mechanical failure over time.
-A recent study of more than 39,000 patients showed that the seven-year mechanical survival of an AMS penile implant is greater than 94.5%.4 To prolong the life of your implant, follow the advice of your urologist.
+A recent study of more than 39,000 patients showed that the seven-year mechanical survival of an a Boston Scientific penile implant is greater than 94.5%.3 To prolong the life of your implant, follow the advice of your urologist.

 What are the risks of getting a penile implant?